 Twelve students at Redwood Valley High School no longer think that Choices Pregnancy Center is only about pregnancy.
-That’s because Choices staff members Karen Boots and Gwenn Harrington recently spoke to Donnalee Josephson’s Relationships and Child Development class.
+That’s because Choices staff members recently spoke to the Relationships and Child Development class.

 Their topic: “Dating and Healthy Relationships.”
 Through engaging discussions, games, and activities, the staff helped the students recognize how good friendships lay a solid foundation for dating and, ultimately, marriage.

 When do you frost a cake?
 Answer: When it’s fully baked.
 Relationships, too, are made of layers, which need to be placed in a stable order.
-By rearranging the the stacked blocks above, Karen and Gwenn demonstrated that you lose stability and health when your relationship layers get stacked out of order.
+By rearranging the the stacked blocks above, our staff demonstrated that you lose stability and health when your relationship layers get stacked out of order.

 Am I in love?
 Given cards with phrases that couples often use to describe their feelings, students tried to identify those which indicated that love, not simply infatuation, was at work.
 To equip students to give love time to develop (and infatuation to fade away), Gwenn had students try planning group date activities to maximize the opportunity to get to know one another.